Autophagy Fasting | Start | Stop | Induce | Methods | Diet | Benefits

 When cells have no energy, they want to act sustainably and recycle old proteins to produce energy.

-As long as you do not stimulate any of these three nutrient sensors for about 14 hours, autophagy kicks in (Yang et al. 20174).
+Autophagy starts if you do not stimulate these three nutrient sensors for about 14 hours (Yang et al. 20174).

 Hence, even 16/8 intermittent fasting induces autophagy.
 Moreover, you can induce autophagy faster through exercise and nutrition.

-Since mTOR is the most central nutrient sensor, it integrates the signals from insulin and AMPK to determine whether the cell should divide and grow or go into a resting state.
+Since mTOR is the most central nutrient sensor, it integrates the signals from insulin and AMPK to determine whether the cell should divide and grow or rest.

 As AMPK responds to all forms of energy, any macronutrient can activate both mTOR and AMPK:

-Therefore, even a small amount of glucose or amino acids can break autophagy.
+Therefore, even a tiny amount of glucose or amino acids can break autophagy.

 With this in mind, autophagy occurs only when fasting.
-Simple calorie restriction or diets cannot activate autophagy.
+Simple calorie restrictions or diets cannot activate autophagy.

-When the nutrient sensors are activated, we signal our body that we want to grow.
+When the nutrient sensors are activated, we signal our body to grow.
 Thus, nutrient sensors stop autophagy.

 For this reason, autophagy is a catabolic (degrading) and not an anabolic (building) mechanism.
-However, at any given time, there is a low basal level of autophagy because it is the maintenance service in our bodies.
+However, there is a low basal level of autophagy at any given time because it is our bodies’ maintenance service.

 Hence, excess nutrients put the body into growth mode via mTOR.
-On the other hand, fasting – the absence of nutrients – puts your body into maintenance mode.
+On the other hand, fasting – the absence of nutrients – puts your body in maintenance mode.

 How to Induce Autophagy